 During its use, Fort Augusta, with its strength and strategic location, was never forced to endure a siege.
 After the war, Colonel Hunter was allowed to retain the Commandant’s Quarters as his property.
 Over the years, it gradually deteriorated, but his descendants continued to live there until 1848 when the log house burned.
 Four years later, Hunter’s grandson, Captain Samuel Hunter, built another home.
 Both men are buried in the Hunter-Grant Cemetery across the street.

 In 1930, the Commonwealth of Pennsylvania purchased the land on which the well and magazine are located, and, in 1931, acquired the larger tract, which included The Hunter House.
 The Fort Augusta property is now the headquarters of the Northumberland County Historical Society and a museum.
-A model of the fort, built in 2013, stands in the front of the museum.
+A model of the fort was built in 1939 but was taken down in 1974.
+The model was rebuilt in 2013, which stands in the front of the museum.
 The museum is located at 1150 North Front Street, Sunbury, Pennsylvania.